Finding the Right Moment: Human-Assisted Trailer Creation via Task Composition: Related Work

 \section{Related Work}

-Previous approaches to \textbf{movie understanding} have mainly focused on isolated video clips, and tasks such as the alignment between movie scenes and book chapters \cite{tapaswi2015book2movie}, question answering \cite{tapaswi2016movieqa}, video captioning for movie shots \cite{rohrbach2015dataset}, and text-to-video retrieval \cite{bain2020condensed}.
-Recent work \cite{papalampidi2019movie,papalampidi2020screenplay,papalampidi2020movie} attempts to identify high-level narrative structure and summarize entire TV episodes and movies focusing exclusively on the textual modality (i.e.,~screenplays).
+\textbf{Movie understanding} approaches have mainly focused on isolated video clips, and tasks such as the alignment between movie scenes and book chapters \cite{tapaswi2015book2movie}, question answering ( \cite{tapaswi2016movieqa,lei2018tvqa}), video captioning for movie shots \cite{rohrbach2015dataset} or clips from TV episodes~\cite{lei2020tvr}, and text-to-video retrieval \mbox{( \cite{bain2020condensed,lei2020tvr,liu2020violin}}).
+Although this work exploits multimodal information (i.e.,~mainly video and language), it does not target full-length movies.
+Bain et al.~\cite{bain2020condensed} adopt a more holistic approach and learn from movie clips, corresponding textual descriptions, and other metadata, such as genre information and bounding boxes for characters.
+Follow-on work~\cite{huang2020movienet} creates a large-scale dataset based on full-length movies, their trailers, posters, textual synopses, scripts, action recognition tags, and character bounding boxes.
+Unfortunately, this dataset is not publicly available, limiting further research.
+Some recent work \mbox{( \cite{papalampidi2019movie,papalampidi2020screenplay,papalampidi2020movie,chen2021summscreen})} attempts to identify narrative structure and summarize entire TV episodes and movies, but focuses exclusively on the textual modality (i.e.,~screenplays).
+Our approach exploits information from multiple dimensions, i.e.,~video, audio, text, whilst processing full-length movies.

-Existing approaches to \textbf{trailer generation} exploit superficial audiovisual features, such as background music or visual changes between sequential shots~\cite{irie2010automatic,smeaton2006automatically}.
+\paragraph{Trailer moment identification} exploits superficial audiovisual features, such as background music or visual changes between shots~\mbox{( \cite{irie2010automatic,smeaton2006automatically})}.
 Other work creates ``attractive'' trailers with a graph-based model for shot selection \cite{xu2015trailer} or uses a human in the loop in conjunction with a model trained on horror movies via audiovisual sentiment analysis \cite{smith2017harnessing}.
-The Trailer Moment Detection Dataset \cite{wang2020learning} consists of full-length movies paired with official trailers and annotations for key moments, but it is not publicly available and does not include screenplays.
+The Trailer Moment Detection Dataset \cite{wang2020learning} consists of full-length movies paired with official trailers and annotations for key moments, but is not publicly available and does not include screenplays.
+Wang et al.~\cite{wang2020learning} propose a state-of-the-art trailer generation model that again only focuses on the visual modality.
+To the best of our knowledge, we are the first to exploit all input modalities for identifying trailer moments in full-length movies.

+\paragraph{Video highlight detection} \mbox{( \cite{ye2021temporal,badamdorj2021joint,chen2021pr})}, i.e., identifying frames or video segments that can function as highlights is also relevant to our work.
+Most previous approaches focus on short videos with simple semantics (e.g.,~actions in YouTube videos), do not exploit the textual modality, and cannot easily transfer to the task of trailer moment identification.
+An adjacent line of work focuses on video editing ( \cite{gu2020sumbot,frey2021automatic,shen2022autotransition,argaw2022anatomy,pardo2022moviecuts}), in order to create cohesive and visually appealing videos.
+Although transitions between shots are stylistically important, our model does not take this into account when selecting shots for inclusion in the trailer.
+However, it is possible for humans to post-process the trailer through our interactive tool.